Wheels564/mediaportal-us-logos/README.md

 This repository contains American television channel and radio station logos for use with [MediaPortal 1](https://www.team-mediaportal.com/).

-The folders contain high quality SVG and PNG logos with dark and light designs.
+The folders contain high quality PNG logos.
 All Thanks go out the the MediaPortal team.

 Toledo, OH and Detroit, MI Over-the-Air Logo Pack Installation